pyeventsourcing/eventsourcing/docs/topics/process.rst

 Scalability
 ~~~~~~~~~~~

-Especially when using multiple operating system processes, throughput can be
+Especially when using multiple operating system processes, throughput
-increased by breaking longer steps into smaller steps, up but only
+can be increased by breaking longer steps into smaller steps, up but
-to a limit provided by the number of steps actually required by the domain.
-Such
+only to a limit provided by the number of steps actually required by
-"diachronic" parallelism therefore provides limited opportunities for scaling throughput.
+the domain.
+Such "diachronic" parallelism therefore provides limited
+opportunities for scaling throughput.

-A system of process applications can also be run with many parallel instances of its pipeline.
+A system of process applications can also be run with many parallel
-This is very much like the way a CPU might have many cores (pipelines) to process machine
+instances of its pipeline.
+This is very much like the way a multi-core
+CPU has many cores (a core is a pipeline).
+This "synchronic" parallelism
-instructions in parallel.
-This "synchronic" parallelism means that many
-events can effectively be processed with the same process application at
+means that many events can effectively be processed with the same process
-the same time.
-This kind of parallelism allows the system to be scaled, but
+application at the same time.
+This kind of parallelism allows the system
-only to a limit provided by the degree of parallelism inherent in the domain
+to be scaled, but only to a limit provided by the degree of parallelism
-(greatest when there are no causal dependencies between domain events, least
+inherent in the domain (greatest when there are no causal dependencies
-when there are maximal causal dependencies between domain events).
+between domain events, least when there are maximal causal dependencies
+between domain events).

 Causal dependencies